 While an equilibrium always exists in the unit-demand model, this is not the case with the multi-demand model or the unit-supply model.
 It is known (see Section~\ref{sec:model-multi} for details) that an equilibrium exists in the multi-demand model if bidders' valuation functions satisfy the strong gross substitutes condition, and that this condition is equivalent to \Mnat-concavity, which is another discrete convexity concept in discrete convex analysis.
 Under this condition, there exists a unique minimal member among equilibrium price vectors.
+The minimum equilibrium price does not generally coincide with the VCG price in the multi-demand model (see, e.g., Gul and Stacchetti \cite{GS00}), and accordingly, truthfulness is not guaranteed (Ausubel, Cramton, Pycia, Rostek, and Weretka \cite{ACPRW14}).
+Nevertheless, the minimum equilibrium price has several desirable properties; in particular, it is the best Pareto-optimal price for bidders.
 We always assume the strong gross substitutes condition when we consider the multi-demand or unit-supply models.

 In this paper, we are interested in extending the algorithms in Table~\ref{table:unit-demand-itemset} to those for finding the minimal equilibrium price in the multi-demand model.
 Gul and Stacchetti \cite{GS00} gave an ascending auction algorithm for the unit-supply model and Ausubel~\cite{Aus06} for the (general) multi-demand model.
 When used in the unit-demand model, both of these algorithms produce the same trajectory (ascending sequence) of the price vector as the algorithm of Mo et al.~\cite{MTL88}.
 However, no ascending auction algorithms have been given for the multi-demand model that correspond to the algorithm of Demange et al.~\cite{DGS86} or that of Andersson et al.~\cite{AAT13} for the unit-demand model.